tonikelope/coronapoker/README.md

 test.
 Record those steps and the environment in the audit report.

 For the 23.45 adversarial audit, no manual play is used as a gate.
-Run the deterministic pots/rebuys/property checks together with the fast lane, then run `-P slow-crypto` and `-P slow-integration` separately.
-The `-P slow-bot` lane is kept apart because its bot-quality matchups are statistical and intentionally slow; it is evidence about bot quality, not a substitute for a TDD regression test.
+Run the deterministic pots/rebuys/property checks in the fast lane, then run `-P slow-crypto` and `-P slow-integration` separately.
+Do not run `-P slow-bot` as part of the normal audit unless the bot-quality question is explicitly in scope.
 Flows that require two Swing/client identities or the real Windows ACL remain explicit no-change items until a deterministic harness exists.

 ### Adding a test